Syntax Definitions

 } point_t;

-To recognise these, after matching the typedef keyword, two contexts will be pushed onto the stack: the first will recognise a typename, and then pop off, while the second will recognise the introduced name for the type:
+To recognize these, after matching the typedef keyword, two contexts will be pushed onto the stack: the first will recognize a typename, and then pop off, while the second will recognize the introduced name for the type:

 main: